ahhkape/digital-garden/_notes/summer2025.md

 title: Summer of 2025
 ---

 Almost all of my university friends have an internship this summer.
 I didn't look for one.
+I did want to do one initially, but my school has a stringent policy that didn't allow us to begin before the 1st of June.
+However I wanted to travel this summer, and an internship isn't that interesting if it's only for a few weeks, so I gave up on searching for one.
+I thought most people wouldn't do one, but almost everyone does actually.
+If I could go back, I would do probably find an internship just for the month of June.

 Here's what I've planned for the summer :

 June
 - Helping my parents find and negotiate a loan, for a secondary home they're buying in Provence